sydneyfulton/inClassRepo/README.md

 # inClassRepo
 in class test repo
-his is an FDS test repo
+this is an FDS test repo